-Custom Filter class that prepends the rank of the MPI process that calls it to the logging message.
-If the size of the used MPI intra-communicator is 1, this filter does nothing.
+Custom Filter class that prepends the world rank of the MPI process that calls it to the logging message.
+If the size of MPI.COMM_WORLD is 1, this filter does nothing.

 prism.internal.check_compatibility(emul_version)

 Checks if the provided emul_version is compatible with the current version of PRISM.
 Raises a RequestError if False and indicates which version of PRISM still supports the provided emul_version.